‘Irishman’ Star Robert De Niro Says ‘F*** ‘Em!’ Live On ‘CNN’ To ‘Fox News’ Attacks On His Donald Trump Views

-One of Hollywood’s most acclaimed film actors, Robert De Niro — a two-time Best Actor Academy Award winner and seven-time nominee – over the past few years has become seemingly as well known for his outspoken attacks on Donald Trump as for his iconic performances.
-He has starred in such movies as Raging Bull, Taxi Driver, Goodfellas, and most recently, in the upcoming Martin Scorsese-directed gangster epic, The Irishman.
+One of Hollywood’s most acclaimed film actors, Robert De Niro, has recently become seemingly as well known for his outspoken attacks on Donald Trump as for his iconic performances.
+A two-time Best Actor Academy Award winner and seven-time nominee, De Niro has starred in such blockbusters as Raging Bull, Taxi Driver, Goodfellas, and most recently, in the upcoming Martin Scorsese-directed gangster epic, The Irishman.

-During the 2018 Tony Award broadcast, Trump stunned viewers in his remarks from the podium when he suddenly declared, “F*** Trump!”
-He has also referred to Trump as a “such a low life,” “disgraceful,” and “amoral,” as Variety has reported.
+During the 2018 Tony Award broadcast, De Niro stunned viewers in his remarks from the podium when he suddenly declared, “F*** Trump!”
+He has also referred to Trump as a “a low life,” “disgraceful,” and “amoral,” as Variety has reported.

-But on Sunday morning, in a CNN interview, the 76-year-old Meet The Parents star showed that he is not about to back down from his attacks on Trump any time soon.
+On Sunday morning, in a CNN interview, the 76-year-old Meet The Parents star showed that he is not about to back down from his attacks on Trump any time soon.

-De Niro has become a frequent target of Fox News commentators over his anti-Trump statements, and CNN interviewer Brian Stetler asked De Niro how he would respond to Fox News, De Niro spared nothing, as quoted by the news site Raw Story.
+De Niro has become a frequent target of Fox News commentators over his anti-Trump statement.
+When CNN interviewer Brian Stetler asked De Niro how he would respond to Fox News, De Niro spared nothing, as quoted by the news site Raw Story.

 “F*** ’em!”
 De Niro responded to Stetler, in an outburst that went out to CNN viewers uncensored.
 Then De Niro repeated the profanity,” saying, “F*** ’em!” again.
 After an audible gasp from inside the CNN studio, De Niro looked off camera and said, “Sorry.”